 5 years of experience

 Hello.
-My name is Andrew (Andy) Miller, a Licensed Clinical Social Worker (LCSW) in the state of Indiana.
+My name is Andrew Miller, a Licensed Clinical Social Worker (LCSW) in the state of Indiana.
 I earned my Bachelor's in Psychological Science At Ball State University in 2013, and my Master's of Social Work (MSW) at Indiana University of South Bend in 2016.
 I have 5 years of clinical experience in Northern Indiana, and received my LCSW in 2019.
-I utilize an eclectic approach to counseling, including client-centered therapy, empowerment approach, CBT, Trauma Focused CBT, and Mindfulness.
+In 2023, I obtained my LICSW allowing me to serve clients in MA.
+I utilize an eclectic approach to counseling, including client-centered therapy, problem solving, empowerment approach, CBT, Trauma Focused CBT, and Mindfulness.
 I am trained in Eye Movement Desensitization and Reprocessing (EMDR).
-I am always eager to learn new modalities and strategies to best serve the population, and looking to become certified in Play Therapy.
-I always ensure my clients are comfortable to share about their problems without judgment.
+I am always eager to learn new modalities and strategies to best serve the population, and am looking to become certified in Play Therapy.
+I always ensure my clients are comfortable in sharing their problems without feeling judged.
 I am a big fan of Star Wars, Marvel comics, Disney and literature.
 I also enjoy learning about philosophy and spirituality.
 I look forward to helping you become aware of yourself, and identify helpful resources you can use to be a fully functioning member of society.

 How to find counseling in Everett